What are the little black dots on your car windows?

 JOPLIN, Mo.
-(KSNF/KODE) — You may have noticed that a lot of car windshields have these random black dots along the top edges, but you probably haven’t given much thought to them.
-Sure, they look cool, but those black dots and the black rims that surround them are there for a reason and happen to serve an important purpose: one that doesn’t help to defog the glass.
+(KSNF/KODE) — You may have noticed a lot of car windshields have these random black dots along the top edges, but you probably haven’t given much thought to them.
+Sure, they look cool — but those black dots and the black rims that surround them are there for a reason, and happen to serve an important purpose — one that doesn’t help to defog the glass.

 All of those tiny black dots have to do with how car windows are made.
-In the 1950s and 1960s, car manufacturers applied an adhesive to hold car windows in place instead of using metal trim.
-It did the job, but wasn’t visually pleasing.
+In the 1950s and ’60s, car manufacturers applied an adhesive to hold car windows in place, instead of metal trim.
+It did the job — but wasn’t visually pleasing.

 Eventually, new windshield technology was created in the form of black rims you see around car windows today, called “frits.”
 The frits (and the dots that border them) are made from ceramic paint.
 The frits hide the icky-looking, but important adhesive from view.
 Also, since these painted rims are baked into the window, they’re all but indestructible.
 They hold the glue in place, which holds the windshield in place.